jbush001/NyuziProcessor/software/libs/librender/README.md

 completely before moving to the next.
 This approach has a few advantages.
 It allows splitting the work across a large number of threads.
-Because each thread exclusively owns a tile, there is no locking required to preserve pixel ordering, minimizing synchronization overhead.
+Because each thread exclusively owns a tile, there is no locking required to preserve pixel ordering, which minimizes synchronization overhead.
 It also reduces external memory bandwidth, since the actively rendered tiles fit in the L2 cache.

 # Pipeline

 Rendering occurs in two phases:

 ## Geometry Phase
-This phase has two steps, which execute in sequence for each draw call in the queue.
-Each finishes completely before the next starts.
+This phase has two steps, which execute in sequence for each draw call.
+Each step finishes completely before the next starts.

 1. The vertex shader processes vertex attributes, outputting vertex parameters.
 The renderer divides vertices between threads.
 Each thread